Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/timow98/project-description.md

 **2.3 Map of profile location**
 I would like to know where the profiles are.
 There are columns with coordinates which can be used to map the profiles.
+Keep in mind that you will first need to aggregate by profile number!
+Otherwise you would have all points multiple times.
 There are several packages for this, for example
 [<span style="color:blue">openstreetmap</span>](https://ajsmit.github.io/Intro_R_Official/mapping-google.html),
 mapview, ggplot2 and sf.
 [<span style="color:blue">This</span>](https://stackoverflow.com/questions/66827313/plotting-utm-coordinates)